 🥗Serving Suggestions

-We normally eat this vegetarian kibbeh with a salad such as Rocca Salad, Quinoa Tabouli or fattoush salad and a side soup of Lebanese Lentil Soup (Shorbet Adas) one of my top two favourite soups.
+We normally eat this vegetarian kibbeh with a salad such as Lebanese rocca salad, Lebanese Taboule and a side Lebanese soup made of lentils, one of my top two favorite soups.

 ❓FAQ